sisk-http/website/static/contents/spec/Sisk.Core.Routing.RequestHandlerExecutionMode.BeforeContents.md

 Declaring type: [Sisk.Core.Routing.RequestHandlerExecutionMode](/read?q=/contents/spec/Sisk.Core.Routing.RequestHandlerExecutionMode.md) (from Sisk.Core)

-Indicates that the handler must be executed before the router calls the route callback and before the request content is available.
+Indicates that the handler must be executed before the router calls the route action and before the request content is available.